Dispersion forces between weakly disordered Van der Waals crystals: Quantum interference effects on VdW forces: The ' Cooperon '

-where $\nu_0$ is the total two-dimensional density-of-states of all quasiparticles in layer $I$.
-Just as in the case of the cooperon contribution to the longitudinal resistivity, the logarithmic divergence we obtain is cutoff by the inelastic scattering time of the quasiparticles, $\tau_0$.
-This time-scale is determined, for example, by the quasiparticle-quasiparticle scattering rate, and is responsible for destroying the phase-coherence of the propagating (and time-reversed propagating) wavepacket on very long time-scales, $\tau_0 > \tau$.
-This form of the disordered response-function is only a reasonable approximation in the range where $\omega<1/\tau$ and $q < 1/v_{\rm F}\tau$.
+where $\nu_0$ is the total two-dimensional density of states of all quasiparticles in layer $I$.
+Just as in the case of the cooperon contribution to the longitudinal resistivity, the logarithmic divergence we obtain is cutoff at long distances, or small momenta, by the inelastic scattering time of the quasiparticles, $\tau_0$.
+This time-scale is determined, for example, by the quasiparticle-quasiparticle scattering rate, and is responsible for destroying the phase coherence of the propagating (and time-reversed propagating) wave packet on very long time scales $\tau_0 > \tau$.
+This form of the disordered response function is only a reasonable approximation in the range where $\omega<1/\tau$ and $q < 1/v_{\rm F}\tau$.

-We numerically calculate the interlayer dispersion forces using the disordered density-density-response function including the renormalized diffusion constant, ${\rm D} \rightarrow {\rm D} + \delta{\rm D}(\omega)$ and display the results in Fig.~(\ref{fig:Cooperon}).
-This demonstrates that the maximally-crossed diagrams tend to further reduce the magnitude of interlayer forces.
+We numerically evaluate the interlayer dispersion forces using the disordered density-density response function including the renormalized diffusion constant ${\rm D} \rightarrow {\rm D} + \delta{\rm D}(\omega)$.
+The results are shown in Fig.~(\ref{fig:Cooperon}).
+They demonstrate that the maximally crossed diagrams tend to further reduce the magnitude of interlayer forces.
 More surprisingly, perhaps, there is no logarithmic divergence in the interlayer force, in contrast to what happens when using the analogous approximation for the longitudinal conductivity.
-This is surprising in light of the well-know relationship, $\sigma_{\rm dc} = \lim_{q \rightarrow 0} (q^2/\omega^2) \chi_D(q,\omega)$, which follows from the presence of global gauge-symmetry.
-However, while the conductivity is the response of the system to an external electric field whose frequency we can always fix to zero, in contrast the interlayer dispersion force is an {\it integral over all frequency} of density-fluctuations in both layers (it is the Coulomb interaction between these density-fluctuations which yield the dispersion force).
-And when the logarithmic divergence in $\chi_D(q,\omega)$ is integrated over frequency, the result is simply a finite and $\lesssim 10$ percent reduction in the interlayer force's magnitude.
+This is surprising in light of the well-known relationship $\sigma_{\rm dc} = \lim_{q \rightarrow 0} (q^2/\omega^2) \chi_D(q,\omega)$, which follows from the presence of global gauge symmetry.
+However, while the conductivity is the response of the system to an external electric field whose frequency we can always fix to zero, in contrast, the interlayer dispersion force is an {\it integral over all frequencies} of density fluctuations in both layers (it is the Coulomb interaction between these density fluctuations which yields the dispersion force).
+And when the logarithmic divergence in $\chi_D(q,\omega)$ is integrated over frequency, it results simply in a finite reduction (on the order of $\lesssim 10$ percent) of the interlayer force's magnitude.